PAIR-code/what-if-tool/website/src/explore.md

   {% include partials/spacer height:30 %}

+<a name="notebook"></a>

 ## Notebook Demos

 Explore the What-If Tool’s interpretability features in utmost detail in Colaboratory, Jupyter and Cloud AI Notebooks.

   <div class="mdl-grid no-padding">